Buckle Up for Safety

 IIHS Finds Adults Less Likely to Use Seatbelt in the Back Seat of a Vehicle

 In a recent study, IIHS, the Insurance Institute of Highway Safety, found that some adults are less likely to use their seatbelts when riding in the back seat.
-Although many adults realize that buckling up in the back seat is important for their children, there are common misconceptions about the need for adults to buckle up.
+Although many adults realize that buckling up in the back seat is vital for their children, there are common misconceptions about the need for adults to buckle up.

 The study found that the age group least likely to always use the seatbelt in the back seat are those between 35 and 54 years.

-IIHS also found that many adults who don’t always buckle up often choose not to when in the back of taxis or ride-hailing service vehicles, and on shorter trips.
+IIHS also found that many adults who do not always buckle up often choose not to when in the back of taxis or ride-hailing service vehicles, and on shorter trips.

-Why Don’t Adults Always Buckle Up in the Back Seat?
+Why Adults Do Not Always Buckle Up in the Back Seat

 The survey found many reasons why adults chose not to buckle up in the back seat.
 Here are just a few:

 - Forget / out of the habit

-Considered optional – lack of back seat belt laws
+- Considered optional – lack of backseat seat belt laws

 - Seen as unnecessary on a short journey

 IIHS reported some interesting statistics as part of their findings.

-72% of those that had said they had ridden in the back seat of a vehicle during the preceding six months said that they always use their belt in the back seat.
+- 72% of those that had said they had ridden in the back seat of a vehicle during the preceding six months reported that they always use their belt in the back seat.

 - However, 91% reported always buckling up when seated in front.

-This shows a clear discrepancy between attitudes towards front seat and back seat riding.
+This shows an apparent discrepancy between attitudes towards front-seat and backseat riding.

 IIHS reports that more than half of the people who die in passenger vehicle crashes in the United States each year are unbelted.